damianstone/React-JS/README.md

 # React-JS
-Notes and some basic project for to start to learn about React-JS
+Notes and some basic projects for to start to learn about React-JS